Deligne's conjecture and mirror symmetry: The Mirror symmetry of Calabi-Yau threefolds

-In this section, we will briefly review the theory of mirror symmetry of Calabi-Yau threefolds \cite{PhilipXenia, CoxKatz, MarkGross, KimYang}.
-For the purpose of this paper, we will only focus on one-parameter mirror pairs.
-Given a mirror pair $(X^\vee,X)$, mirror symmetry studies the complexified K\"ahler moduli space of $X^\vee$ and the complex moduli space of $X$.
-One-parameter means that their Hodge numbers satisfy
+In this section, we will briefly review the mirror symmetry of Calabi-Yau threefolds, and we will focus on the one-parameter mirror pairs \cite{PhilipXenia, CoxKatz, MarkGross, KimYang}.
+Given a mirror pair $(X^\vee,X)$ of Calabi-Yau threefolds, one-parameter means that the Hodge numbers of $X^\vee$ and $X$ satisfy